Mail forwarding: United States

 United States Postal Service (USPS) is an independent federal agency that provides postal services, such as mail forwarding, to the public.
 When using a private forwarder to forward mail, USPS form 1583 is required.

 Private mail forwarding services are also offered by private forwarding companies, who often offer features like the ability to see your mail online via a virtual mailbox.
 Virtual mailboxes usually have options to get your mail scanned, discard junk mail and forward mail to your current address.
 Private forwarding companies usually have a monthly service fee and shipping fees for shipping the mail.
 When new users apply for the service, the company will assign them an address where they can receive their US mail and packages.
 This type of service is mostly used by people moving outside the US, such as expatriates, long term travelers or retirees and international shoppers who wish to shop online for US products.
 Since many online retailers do not ship overseas, and border restrictions affect the delivery of their packages to their designated countries, people living outside the US need a US address to get products delivered to a local address, from which they can ship to themselves.
 Forwarding companies usually alert their customers when their ordered packages are available.
-The customer usually has the option to instruct the mail forwarding company how, when and where to ship their package and also to pick which shipper to use, e.g. FedEx, DHL, UPS or even USPS.
-Several companies e.g. MyUS, Forwardme.com, Splice Packages, Global Shopaholics, Texas Home Base and Shipito, among others, allow customers to consolidate multiple packages into one.
+The customer usually has the option to instruct the mail forwarding company how, when and where to ship their package and also to pick which shipper to use.